Kirkland & Ellis

 This growth has stemmed largely from its talent acquisition strategy.
 Kirkland has consistently targeted partners from London’s elite (particularly A&O Shearman, Linklaters and Latham & Watkins), who tend to bring their big-name clients with them.

-Beyond the eye-watering remuneration (average profit per equity partner stands at nearly $8 million in 2024), part of Kirkland’s allure may also stem from its speedy partner track.
+Beyond the eye-watering remuneration (average profit per equity partner stands at north of $11 million), part of Kirkland’s allure may also stem from its speedy partner track.

-Promotion to Kirkland’s non-equity ranks happens at 6 years post-qualification.
+Promotion to Kirkland’s non-equity ranks can happen at six years' post-qualification.
 As a result, in contrast to much of the rest of the City, it is not uncommon to find partners in their early 30s.

-Kirkland’s London base is currently spread across 12 floors of Sir Norman Foster’s world-famous Gherkin building.
-However, thanks to its rapid expansion, the firm plans to up sticks and settle in at 40 Leadenhall where, from 2025, employees will enjoy rooftop terraces and a cinema room.
+For many years Kirkland’s London base was spread across 12 floors of Sir Norman Foster’s world-famous Gherkin building in the heart of the City.
+However, thanks to its rapid expansion, the firm upped sticks and settled in at 40 Leadenhall in 2025 (just across the road), where employees enjoy rooftop terraces and a cinema room.

 As a true member of the ‘global elite’, lawyers in Kirkland’s London office work closely with colleagues in Europe and around the world to deliver a full service offering.

-Kirkland & Ellis is particularly renowned for its work in private equity, mergers & acquisitions, restructuring, and investment funds.
-It represents a diverse clientele, including private equity firms, financial investors, and multinational corporations.
+Kirkland & Ellis is particularly renowned for its work in private equity, M&A, restructuring, and investment funds.
+It represents a diverse clientele, including private equity firms, financial investors, and multinational companies.

-Recent deal and industry highlights for Kirkland & Ellis include:
+Recent deal and industry highlights for Kirkland & Ellis in London include:

-£5.4 billion acquisition of Hargreaves Lansdown: In August 2024, Kirkland & Ellis represented a consortium comprising CVC, Nordic Capital, and Platinum Ivy in the £5.4 billion acquisition of FTSE 100 investment platform Hargreaves Lansdown.
-As part of the deal, Hargreaves Lansdown will be delisted from the London Stock Exchange.
+£5.4bn acquisition of Hargreaves Lansdown: In August 2024, Kirkland & Ellis represented a consortium comprising CVC, Nordic Capital, and Platinum Ivy in the £5.4 billion acquisition of FTSE 100 investment platform Hargreaves Lansdown.
+As part of the deal, Hargreaves Lansdown was delisted from the London Stock Exchange.

 Kirkland & Ellis is a full service corporate law firm and firmly part of a handful of law firms that can claim to be part of the esteemed ‘global elite’ - the select group of firms recognised for their extensive global reach, prestige, and dominance in high-value, complex legal work.

-Kirkland’s clients include multinational companies, financial institutions, governments, and other public bodies.
-It is probably best known for its expertise in the following areas:
+In the UK and European market, it is best known for its expertise in the following areas:

-Private Equity: Kirkland is renowned as the pre-eminent private equity shop in the UK and worldwide for its expertise in the full spectrum of private equity-led transactions across all sectors.
-The firm is ranked Band 1 by Chambers for ‘Private Equity: Buyouts: £500 million and above’.
+Kirkland is renowned as the pre-eminent private equity shop in the City and worldwide for its expertise in the full spectrum of private equity-led transactions across all sectors.
+The firm is ranked Band 1 by Chambers for the highest-value private equity buyouts.

-Investment Funds: Kirkland is recognised as a global leader in advising clients on the formation and operation of funds of all varieties, including: buyout, venture, real estate, private equity, credit, and hedge funds, among others.
-The firm is ranked Band 1 by Chambers for ‘Investment Funds: Private Equity’.
+Kirkland is recognised as a global leader in advising clients on the formation and operation of funds of all varieties, including: buyout, venture, real estate, private equity, credit, and hedge funds, among others.
+The firm is ranked Band 1 by Chambers for investment funds.

-Restructuring/Insolvency: Kirkland is known for its work on some of the largest, most complex multi-jurisdictional restructurings in recent years.
-The firm has extensive experience in European restructurings and US Chapter 11 proceedings.
-The firm is ranked Band 1 by Chambers for ‘Restructuring/Insolvency’.
+Kirkland is known for its work on some of the largest multi-jurisdictional restructurings in recent years.
+The firm has deep experience in European restructurings and US Chapter 11 proceedings.
+The firm is ranked Band 1 by Chambers for restructuring and insolvency.

 Here’s what Kirkland & Ellis pays its London trainees and newly qualified (NQ) lawyers: